AnhQuoc533/neural-network/README.md

 </p>

 ## License
-This project is licensed under the MIT License, as found in the [LICENSE](LICENSE) file.
+This project has MIT License, as found in the [LICENSE](LICENSE) file.